Lorentz invariant entanglement distribution for the space-based quantum network: Lorentz boost of a single photon

 This effectively broadens or contracts the angular variation around the $ z $-axis.
 The angular variation is the origin of the variation in entanglement that was observed in works such as Ref. \cite{adami}.
+Meanwhile the total Wigner phase $ \Omega (\Lambda_{A}, \bm{p}) =0 $ from (\ref{wignertotalspecial}), since $ R(\hat{\bm{v}}_A) = I $.